 With 77% of the 2019 class receiving full or partial funding, this year sees the School continue in its success to extend the scope of scholarships available from the School and wider university with our first ever Roma Education Fund and Westpac scholars, and our first Vicky Noon and Standard Bank Derek Cooper scholars.
 This shows how financial status need not be a barrier to studying at the School and a wide range of support is available for those looking for financial assistance to fund their studies – and now is the time for those who want to be part of next year’s class to start looking at funding options.

-With an age range of 22–49, and from a vast range of backgrounds and experiences, the students in the new MPP class of 2019 share a strong commitment to public service and the common goal of improving government around the world.
+The students in the new MPP class of 2019 have an age range of 22–49, and come from a vast range of backgrounds and experiences, all sharing a strong commitment to public service and the common goal of improving government around the world.

 Their profiles are online from today and their stories should serve as encouragement for those considering applying for the MPP, regardless of background.
 As ever, this year we have an interesting and inspiring array of stories: from an Afghan activist defying the odds to champion women’s education in Afghanistan to a Croatian Roma employing policy change to defend human rights, and from the first African-American female First Captain at the West Point Military Academy, to a boundary-pushing tech entrepreneur increasing voter turnout in US elections.
 The class of 2019 also includes eight students from the UK, including a human rights lawyer, and a civil servant working for the UK’s Department for International Development.